Philip Michael Gallagher

-Philip Gallagher is an associate professor and program director of Exercise Science, in the Department of Health, Sport, and Exercise Sciences (HSES).
+Philip Gallagher is a Professor in the Department of Health, Sport, and Exercise Sciences (HSES).
 He is also the director of the Applied Physiology Laboratory.
 Dr. Gallagher joined the faculty in 2004 after completing doctoral studies in Human Bioenergetics and post-doctoral studies in Muscle Physiology at Ball State University.
-Dr. Gallagher's research interests include the prevention of muscle atrophy and intracellular signaling associated with skeletal muscle metabolism.
+Dr. Gallagher's research interests include the prevention of muscle atrophy, intracellular signaling associated with skeletal muscle metabolism and the effects of physical activity on immune function.
 He teaches both graduate and undergraduate courses in Exercise Physiology, Metabolism and Muscle Physiology and serves on the Institutional Review Board for Human Subjects at KU.

-Dr. Gallagher specializes in muscle physiology, exercise physiology, and metabolism.
+Dr. Gallagher specializes in muscle physiology, exercise physiology, metabolism and immune function.

 Throughout my career I have been passionate about and have considerable experience in skeletal muscle physiology.
 My innovative personality has facilitated the design and execution of numerous research studies that are highlighted in my vitae.
-Although my Ph.D. is not in Biochemistry, the majority of research utilizes biochemical techniques including qtPCR, western immunblotting, ELISA, and immunohistochemistry.
-I am also exploring the utilization of next-generation gene expression techniques to examine both genetic and epigenetic factors associated with health and disease.
+More recently, I am exploring the utilization of next-generation gene expression techniques to examine both genetic and epigenetic factors associated with health and disease as well as electron microscopy to examine morphological changes in muscle cells.
 Furthermore, I have experience with the testing of muscle function from the whole muscle to single fiber level.
 I also have considerable practice managing and participating in various working groups at the department, school and university level.
 In addition to my role as the Director of the Applied Physiology Laboratory, I have served as the department's Director of the Exercise Science programs for the past ten years.
 There are five faculty members in our Exercise Science group that I lead in determining program planning, designing student assessments, procedural issues, coordinating curricular changes, as well as spearhead efforts regarding student recruitment and retention.
 At the professional level I am active in the American College of Sports Medicine (ACSM), and am currently applying for Fellow status.
 I have served as President and as the Kansas State Representative for the Central States Chapter of ACSM and I am a member of the American Physiological Society and the National Strength and Conditioning Association, serving as an active contributor to their meetings.

 I have performed both basic and clinical based investigations over the past fifteen years with emphasis in aging and muscle physiology.
 Currently, there are two primary lines of research that I am pursuing.
 The first line of my research involves the role of physiological and metabolic mechanisms related to skeletal muscle hypertrophy and atrophy, including the following: 1) the activation of signaling proteins in skeletal muscle in response to different forms of stress (e.g. metabolic, physical, etc.), and 2) examining the effects of supplements and resistance exercise on whole muscle and intracellular signaling proteins to attenuate and perhaps reverse muscle atrophy.
-The second line of research is on the etiology of disorders and disease, particularly associated with physical activity (or lack thereof).
-My interests include: 1) the response of cytokines (myokines and adipokines) to various conditions such as the combination of mental and physical stress, aging, lack of physical activity and disease cachexia, and 2) methods to reduce the cytokine response to stress.
+The second line of research is on the etiology of disorders and disease, particularly associated with physical activity (or lack thereof) and its effects on immune function.
+My interests include: 1) the response of cytokines (myokines and adipokines) to various conditions such as physical stress, aging, lack of physical activity and disease cachexia, and 2) methods to reduce the cytokine response to stress.

 My broad, long-term goal is to develop countermeasures to prevent muscle loss associated with aging and other disorders (e.g. cachexia).
 One of my more intriguing research findings is that resistance training induces an increase in fast-twitch fibers in the young, but older individuals display a further increase in the percentage of slow-twitch fibers.
 We have noted that cytokine levels at rest are higher in older individuals and that these levels remain elevated following a resistance-training program.
 These data have important implications for the study of physical fitness among older populations.
 These data also suggest that the field should focus future studies on how the regulation of muscle fibers differs between younger and older adults and on how we can attenuate the basal level of stress experienced by older individuals.
 Two major questions that remain to be answered are what role does activity plays in this fiber-type transformation, and how is the mitochondria involved in the reduction of fast-twitch fibers as humans age in response to exercise?
 I would like to develop a strategy to counteract the fiber-type specific atrophy associated with aging.
 Thus, I plan to compare markers of mitochondrial function and turnover in slow- and fast-twitch muscle fibers in younger and older adults.
 This research will also examine the efficacy of using resveratrol and other anti-oxidative/inflammatory agents as a countermeasure to oxidative stress in older adults.
 This research will hopefully help change the way treatments are prescribed to combat the loss of fast-twitch muscle fibers, resulting in reduced fatigue, increased activity, and improved ability to perform activities of daily living for the aging population.